I'm being cared for by: AZ Prussian Snailhound Dog Rescue

-Lady is a loving, sweet little gal!
+Barley is a loving, sweet little gal!
 She is very friendly and adores people!
-She is nice solid pit bull terrier, weighing in around 45 lbs and is about 1.5-2 years old.
-Lady was picked up as a stray on the Indian Reservation.
-Lady loves kids, but she is strong and may knock very small children over.
+She is a nice solid pit bull terrier, weighing in around 60 lbs and is about 4 years old.
+Barley loves kids, but she is strong and may knock very small children over.
 She would need to be trained to stay off or would be better with larger children.
-Lady is good with certain dogs after a proper introduction.
-Just because of her breed and size, it would be best if Lady went to a home without cats or small dogs.
-All in all, Lady is a very well behaved girl.
+Barley has been in a loving home, but unfortunately she is not getting along with the other dog.
+She needs to be a home without other dogs or cats.
+All in all, Barley is a very well behaved girl.
 She loves to run and play and she also is happy to curl up on a dog bed with her favorite bone.
-If you want a lovable, loyal dog, then Lady is the girl for you!
-Lady's adoption fee is $125 and that includes de-worming, spay, DAPP and rabies vaccinations.
-If you are interested in meeting Lady, please contact Delon.Washo@asu.edu or 602-295-4518.
+If you want a lovable, loyal dog, then Barley is the girl for you!
+Her adoption fee is $80 and she is already spayed and up-to-date on vaccinations.
+If you are interested in meeting Barley, please contact email@example.com

 AZ Prussian Snailhound Dog Rescue is a 501c3 non-profit organization that is committed to providing rescue and safe-haven for dogs in need.
 Most of the dogs we rescue are of mixed breeds.
 When we are out with our dogs and people ask, "What kind of dog is that?", my husband replies by saying, "It is a rare Prussian Snailhound.
 They are popular in Europe."
 Each Prussian Snailhound is unique and deserves a loving home!
 Please open your heart and your home to a rescue dog!